 Early Access Program – Treatment with Irminix®

 Currently, we are allowed to offer a 14-day treatment x 300mg per day.
 The treatment length and dosing are limited by those used in the completed Phase 1 and Phase 2a clinical studies.
 We cannot determine whether this treatment will be sufficient to treat a particular patient.
-In clinical trials on mercury intoxicated gold miners, there were positive effects on those with low, moderate and high mercury levels, while there was no noticeable effect on individuals with extreme urine mercury levels over 100 µg/L. We believe that the latter group required higher doses and/or longer treatment.
+In clinical trials on mercury intoxicated gold miners, there were positive effects on those with low, moderate and high mercury levels, while there was no noticeable effect on individuals with extreme urine mercury levels over 100 µg/L, breathing mercury vapor daily.

 Selected Country Information